 (7) Financing Requirements.

 (A) Non-Department Debt Financing.
 Interim and permanent financing sufficient to fund the proposed Total Housing Development Cost less any other funds requested from the Department must be included in the Application.
 For any Development that is a part of a larger development plan on the same site, the Department may request and evaluate information related to the other components of the development plan in instances in which the financial viability of the Development is in whole or in part dependent upon the other portions of the development plan.
 Any local, state or federal financing identified in this section which restricts household incomes at any level that is lower than restrictions required or elected in accordance with this Chapter or Chapter 13 of this title (relating to Multifamily Direct Loan) must be identified in the rent schedule and the local, state or federal income restrictions must include corresponding rent levels in accordance with Code §42(g) if the Development will receive housing tax credits.
 The income and corresponding rent restrictions will be reflected in the LURA.
-Financing amounts must be consistent throughout the Application and acceptable documentation shall include those described in clauses (i) through (iv) of this subparagraph.
+Financing amounts must be consistent throughout the Application and acceptable documentation shall include those described in clauses (i) - (iv) of this subparagraph.

 (i) financing is in place as evidenced by: